AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI:

 Liability insurance applies to people and property outside of your vehicle and passengers.
-To cover you and your passengers would require collision or comprehensive coverage for property damage and medical payments coverage for injuries/deaths.
+To cover yourself and your passengers, you would need collision or comprehensive coverage for property damage and medical payments coverage for injuries or deaths.

 Registration